Building a REST API with Spring Boot in Just 15 Minutes

 Step 3: Create a Repository Class

-In a real-world application, you’d use a database.
-For simplicity, we’ll use a mock repository to store data in memory.
+In a real world case, you’d use a database.
+For making it simple, we’ll use a mock repository to store data in memory.
 Create a folder repository and a class UserRepository.

 Why do we need a repository?

-Repositories abstract away the underlying database interactions, providing a clean and consistent way to perform CRUD (Create, Read, Update, Delete) operations and queries.
+Repositories are actually interfaces.
+It specifies the underlying database interactions, providing a clean and consistent way to perform CRUD (Create, Read, Update, Delete) operations and queries.
 Read more.

 Step 4: Create a Controller Class